banzaicloud/banzai-charts/nginx-logging-demo/README.md

 ## Introduction

-This chart demonstrates an example app that utilise [Logging Operator](https://github.com/banzaicloud/banzai-charts/logging-operator) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart demonstrates the use of the  [Logging Operator](https://github.com/banzaicloud/banzai-charts/logging-operator) with an nginx deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites